 Click to purchase from Amazon.

 California State Library names Water: More or Less, Book of the Week, with this review: “Water.
 In California water is life, and our cycles of drought and flood, of water wheeling and dealing are deadly serious business.
 In Water More or Less, Rita Sudman and Stephanie Taylor have responded to the all-consuming nature of this relationship, by assembling a diverse collection of expert perspectives on what water is to Californians.
 In this book, you can fish with oystermen about to lose their livelihood or read an account of how the peripheral canal initiative failed from the perspective of a water policy-maker.
-You can even walk an experimental forest with an ecologist, all while enjoying Taylor’s luminous artwork.
 If you are a Californian or a westerner, or if you’ve benefited from California’s agricultural or economic abundance, this book is a must-read.”

 A California Main Street: San Juan Bautista